-Joining the Board of Directors of the Ontario Society of Occupational Therapists is big decision and we want you to make an informed choice considering the fit of the role, focus of work, and time demands.
+Joining the Board of Directors of the Ontario Society of Occupational Therapists is a big decision and we want you to make an informed choice considering the fit of the role, focus of work, and time demands.

-The following 7 questions will help you consider a role on any Board of Directors.
+The following 7 questions will help you consider a role on the Board.